Twistt/ACToolsJS/README.md

 ## Additional Info:
       "Right" alignment is default.
 Supported validation message alignments are "Bottom" or none for right;

- ## Supprted Properties:
+ ## Supported Properties:
         numeric:n
         numeric:n:bottom
         maxlength:n:minlength:n
         maxlength:x:minlength:y:bottom
         length:n
         length:n:bottom
         email <== contains @ and . minimum of 8 chars
         fullname <==(expects 2 distinct words with a space seperation 2 characters min [for each word]) multicheck:nameofcheckboxgroup <==(can be applied to the PARENT element of a group of checkboxes.[this will get all checkboxes by that name contained within])
         custom: funcValidateCustom <==(use for custom validation functions it will call this function with the source element as the parameter and your function should return true or false.) checkbox
         button <==(applies a click handler to the element - use to tell where the final validation and then submit action should occur.) select:'defaultvalue' <== default value to ignore - such as "--" and "select" select:'defaultvalue':bottom